Sennheiser: History

 Daniel Sennheiser, grandson of the founder, joined the company in 2008, as did his brother Andreas Sennheiser two years later.
 Both are company shareholders.
-On 1 July 2013 Daniel and Andreas Sennheiser were promoted to the position of co-CEO, responsible for Sennheiser electronic GmbH & Co.
+In July 2013, Daniel and Andreas Sennheiser were promoted to the position of co-CEOs, responsible for Sennheiser electronic GmbH & Co.
 KG.

 In 2014, Sennheiser founded the new subsidiary Sennheiser Streaming Technology GmbH (SST), which develops streaming solutions for software and hardware.
 In March of the same year, Sennheiser assumed sponsorship of Shanghai Concert Hall, which was renamed Sennheiser Shanghai Concert Hall.
 At the same time, the company launched the Sennheiser Media record label with the release of A Bu's first album.
 Sponsorship of the concert hall continued until August 2017.

 In 2019, Sennheiser acquired a majority stake in Dear Reality, a company that specializes in spatial audio algorithms and VR/AR audio software.

-In May 2021, Sonova Holding AG, a Swiss cochlear implant and hearing aid manufacturer, acquired Sennheiser's consumer audio division, which produces a range of headphones and home entertainment speakers, for €200 million.
+In May 2021, Sonova Holding AG, a Swiss cochlear implant and hearing aid manufacturer, acquired Sennheiser's consumer audio division, which produces a range of headphones and home entertainment speakers, for €241 million.

 In 2022, Sennheiser acquired Merging Technologies.

-In May 2025 the German Federal Cartel Office fined Sennheiser and Sonova for illegal price fixing of their consumer audio products, particularly headphone, as a result of a raid conducted in September 2022.
+In May 2025, the German Federal Cartel Office fined Sennheiser and Sonova for illegal price fixing of their consumer audio products, particularly headphones, as a result of a raid conducted in September 2022.